Nike x J. Crew Killshot 2 – $90.00 (currently sold out)

+Perhaps I’m alone here, but I don’t quite understand the level of praise these things get.
+When I got in person with them, they were… fine.
 DON’T GET ME WRONG… they’re a good looking sneaker!
 That blue swoosh with the white leather and grey suede and gum sole all make for a terrific looking, casual shoe.
 But this feels a little (key word: little) like the tulip bubble of the 17th century.
-The scarcity and anticipation of their return has got everyone clamoring.
+The scarcity and anticipation of any return gets everyone clamoring.
 Which is kinda odd, being that much of the current menswear culture seems to be about individuality.
 Yet everyone wants to wear the same sneakers?

-No gum sole here, but the full grain leather uppers, reinforced eyelets, thick laces, and comfy tongue and ankle padding give these things a bit more visual and physical heft.
-Sold and shipped by Amazon, so you won’t get nailed for an extra $5 in shipping like you will with J. Crew.
-(Photo credit)
+No gum sole here, but as good as classic kicks get.
+Especially for the price (even though adidas has been raising the price over the last year or so).
+The full grain leather uppers, reinforced eyelets, thick laces, and comfy tongue and ankle padding give these things a bit more visual and physical heft.
+Super comfortable.
+Available in multiple accent colors, but the navy seems to be the most versatile.

-Good luck to all of you who are gunning for a pair of the Killshots on Wednesday.
-Got a tip on another suitable replacement for the almost certain to sell out Nike Killshot?
-Send those in to firstname.lastname@example.org.
+Got a tip on another suitable replacement for perpetually sold out Nike Killshot?
+Send those in to email@example.com.